bruce-peters/bruce-peters/README.md

 ## 🚀 Featured Projects

 ### [Word Wiz AI](https://github.com/bruce-peters/word-wiz-ai)
 An AI-powered web application designed to enhance vocabulary learning.
-It leverages natural language processing to create personalized quizzes and learning paths.
+It leverages machine learning techniques and large language models to generate personalized reading practice and reading feedback.

 ### [Notes Review App](https://github.com/bruce-peters/notes-reviewA-app)
 A tool that transforms your notes into concise facts, allowing you to practice typing them repeatedly.
 It's a blend of Quizlet and Monkeytype, integrated with ChatGPT for intelligent content generation.